Nigeria: Students kidnapped in attack on school — reports | DW | 17.02.2021

 The attack comes on the heels of another kidnapping at the end of last year, where 344 schoolboys were abducted by bandits.

-At least one student is believed to have been killed after gunmen opened fire at the school, sources told "Channels" and the Leadership newspaper.

-An exact number of students detained is not known.
-The attackers infiltrated a dormatory where 50 students were staying and abducted all inside, Leadership reported.
+The attackers appeared in "huge numbers" at the school in the early hours of Wednesday morning, wearing military uniforms.

-The attackers are believed to belong to a criminal gang, AFP reported.
+Security sources told AFP the gunmen are believed to belong to a criminal gang.

+Criminal gangs, referred to locally as "bandits," have increasingly been involved in kidnappings, rape and other crimes across central and northern Nigeria.

+The gangs are driven by financial motives — kidnapping children and others and holding them for ransom.

 This is a breaking news story and will be updated.